A guide to tropical modifications: Applications of a tropical modification as a method

 In its most general form, this question could be formulated as follows: given a cohomological class a of subvariety $S$ in a bigger variety, how many singularities $S$ may have?
-For example, is it possible for a surface of degree $4$ in $\CC P^4$ to have four double points and three two fold lines?
+For example, is it possible for a surface of degree $4$ in $\CC P^4$ to have four double points and three two-fold lines?

 There are several reasons why tropical geometry may provide tools for such questions.
 We will demonstrate these tools in the case of curves, where this deed has been already done.
 Combinatorics of a planar tropical curve is encoded in the subdivision of its Newton polygon.
-A singular point of multiplicity $m$ influences a part of the subdivision of area of order $m^2$ (\cite{kalinin}), what is in accordance with the order of the number of linear conditions $\big(\frac{m(m+1)}{2}\big)$ that a point of multiplicity $m$ imposes on the coefficients of the curve's equation.
-For a general treatment of the tropical singularities, see \cite{2013arXiv1310.6684K},\cite{kalinin}, \cite{2013arXiv1310.6684K} and Chapters~1,2 in \cite{mythesis}.
+A singular point of multiplicity $m$ influences a part of the subdivision of area of order $m^2$ \cite{kalinin}, which is in accordance with the order of the number of linear conditions $\big(\frac{m(m+1)}{2}\big)$ that a point of multiplicity $m$ imposes on the coefficients of the curve's equation.
+For a general treatment of the tropical singularities, see \cite{kalinin}, \cite{nagatakalinin} and Chapters~1,2 in \cite{mythesis}.

-In this section we will only demonstrate how to apply modification technic in this problem, though we will obtain a weaker estimation -- but still of order $m^2$.
+In this section, we will only demonstrate how to apply modification techniques in this problem, though we will obtain a weaker estimation -- but still of order $m^2$.